 The types of vehicles that could meet these ultra-low fuel consumption levels include advanced HEVs that couple the cleanest engine technologies with electrified powertrains.
 In passenger cars, we have seen HEVs continue to improve with sustained innovation of advanced combustion, efficiency and electric technologies.
-This battery and component innovation has expanded into electric trucks and incentives will enable faster penetration into the commercial truck fleet.
-Such a parallel technology approach would not subtract from the ACT but only expand the pathways toward meeting the state's environmental goals.
+This battery and component innovation has expanded into electric trucks, and incentives will enable faster penetration into the commercial truck fleet.
+Such a parallel technology approach would not subtract from the ACT but only expand the options toward meeting the state's environmental goals.
 Ultimately, the environmental goals are the policy drivers leaving industry in the business of delivering the technology that meets those targets in the most cost-effective way for consumers.

+A review of hybrid passenger vehicles currently available for sale shows that fuel economy in city driving is 50-100% higher for the hybrid model compared to its gasoline counterpart.
+This type of savings, if incentivized through technology for vocational trucks that spend most of their time on city streets, would result in much greater benefits than current Phase 2 GHG limits.
+Most predict that the Phase 2 GHG regulation requirements are not likely to result in significant market penetration of full hybrid vehicle models, especially given the removal of the advanced technology multiplier credits that hybrids received in Phase 1.
 For those truck segments that are less amenable to full electric powertrains, broad application of hybridization delivers sustainable electrification and magnitudes greater emission reductions than a limited number of all-electric trucks.
 A recent article quantified the environmental sustainable pathways of HEV and BEV powertrains for passenger cars (https://seekingalpha.com/article/4271072-long-range-evs-antithesis-efficiency-sustainability).

-In the transition to CARB's goal of a net zero-emission fleet, conventional engines will continue to be built and, if operated on low carbon fuel, these will also offer parallel criteria and GHG reductions.
+In the transition to CARB's goal of a net zero-emission fleet, conventional engines will continue to be built for years to come and, if operated on low carbon fuel, these will also offer parallel criteria and GHG reductions.
 MECA has applauded CARBs innovative Low Carbon Fuel Standard (LCFS) that incorporates consideration of life cycle analysis as a parallel path to decarbonize the in-use fleet.
 We believe that inclusion of a parallel compliance path for the non-electric fleet would encourage continued investment in low carbon fuels that are not considered a compliance option for this regulation.
 MECA suggests that CARB consider complementary fleet rules and vehicle sales rules that allow for partial compliance with ZEV mandates via combined vehicle and low carbon fuel approaches, such as ultra-low NOx trucks fueled by low to net zero-carbon fuels under the ACT or a complementary in-use fleet regulation.